liam8888999/ErsatzTV-Filler/docs/configure/general.md

 - `Location (Country)`

+<b>To use booked.net this config value must be left set to 'us' or wttr.it will be used</b>

 Used to determine which weather service to use wttr.in for International, weatherforyou.net for the US.

 ### Video Length